 Sideway noise:- This is noise that arrives from a nearby noise producer.
 As the monitor was the last item fitted then there is potential there.
 Modern monitors use LED backlights which are low voltage.
 If the monitor is emitting noise then hold another radio close to it should identify if it is the cause.
 It is best to have it tuned to a frequency not containing a radio channel.
 The noise is also likely to be present if you are playing a CD on the radio.
 In the past monitors with compact fluorescent tubes as back lights were prone to giving off interference as they had high voltage power inverters.
 The most likely source of interference from a modern monitor is the voltage regulator chip.
 These operate on a switch mode basis which effectively maintains a constant voltage by rapidly turning on and off.
 This is usually found internally in the monitor or in a small box on the power lead.
 If you have the box type, try moving it away from any wiring related to the radio – especially the aerial.
 You can also buy filters that eliminate noise picked up by an aerial.

 New wiring can carry noise from a noise source from some distance away.
 Sometimes disconnecting the camera cables stops the noise which suggests they are picking it up from somewhere along the cable run.
 Re-routing the video cables can help in this situation.
 This can be very true on modern vehicles where data cables and pulsed voltage cables to CANBUS modules can be a source of interference to cables running alongside.
+We have found that if the interference looks to be caused by the long extension to the camera ferrite cores fitted front and back can cure it.
+On some of our monitors there is no filter box on the power lead and a rectifier fitted on the power cable where it is attached to the vehicle electrics has solved the issue (caused by the interference running along the cable from another source - in the one case a dashcam).

 In the past we have come across monitors where the fault lay in the power board being the source.
 Changing that has cured the problem.
 We usually find though it is an aerial issue or someone has taken power off a source not controlled by the ignition.
 We can offer advice and give practical assistance to a degree.